-- If you are reading a P0301 through P0312 code plus another code, let say P0100.
-It is very likely that the P0100 fault code which refers to a malfunction in the mass air flow sensor circuit is also causing the misfire codes and even a limp home mode.
+- If you are reading a P0301 through P0312 code plus another code, let’s say P0100.
+Likely, the P0100 fault code, which refers to a malfunction in the mass air flow sensor circuit, is also causing the misfire codes and even a limp home mode.
 Lime home mode means the transmission gets stuck in gear, typically in second gear.

-The bottom line is that you need to research all the codes that your OBD-II scanner retrieves from the ECU.
+The bottom line is that you must research all the codes your OBD-II scanner retrieves from the ECU.
 Now let’s talk about some of the most common reasons that cause engine misfire and check engine light on in a Mercedes-Benz car.

 Common Causes of Mercedes Engine Misfire

-The #1 cause of Mercedes engine misfire is old spark plugs.
+The #1 cause of Mercedes engine misfires is old spark plugs.
 Spark plugs don’t last forever.
-They are wear and tear items.
-Standard copper spark plugs last up to 30k miles while iridium and platinum spark plugs can last over 60,000 miles.
-If your Mercedes-Benz has over 80,000 miles and still has the original spark plugs, it makes sense to change the spark plugs before you pour money on any other repair.
+They are wear-and-tear items.
+Standard copper spark plugs last up to 30k miles, while iridium and platinum spark plugs can last over 60,000 miles.
+If your Mercedes-Benz has over 80,000 miles and still has the original spark plugs, it makes sense to change them before you pour money on any other repair.
 New spark plugs will make your engine run smoother, and you will even see an improvement in gas mileage.
-Rember that Mercedes-Benz V6 and V8 engines utilize two spark plugs per cylinder.
-That is typical in Mercedes-Benz engines such as M112 M113 M272 M273 found on E, C, S, CL, CLK, ML, GL, G, R, SLK Class.
-For example, if you have an E320 (M112 engine) or E350 (M272) your car has six cylinders but requires 12 spark plugs.
+Remember that Mercedes-Benz V6 and V8 engines utilize two spark plugs per cylinder.
+That is typical in Mercedes-Benz engines such as M112, M113, M272, and M273 found in E, C, S, CL, CLK, ML, GL, G, R, and SLK Class.
+For example, if you have an E320 (M112 engine) or an E350 (M272), your car has six cylinders but requires 12 spark plugs.

-Replacement spark plugs for your Mercedes-Benz can be purchased on Amazon if you are looking for a way to save money on parts.
+Replacement spark plugs for your Mercedes-Benz can be purchased on Amazon to save money on parts.

-If you replaced all the spark plugs but are still getting an engine miss fire code, then the next item to check are the ignition coils.
+If you replaced all the spark plugs but are still getting an engine miss fire code, the next item to check is the ignition coils.
 Mercedes uses one coil per cylinder.
 In some cases, each coil may power two spark plugs.
 Ignition coils are easy to replace, and you don’t necessarily need to replace all of the ignition coils if one has failed.
-Replacing the ignition coil is very straight forward.
-You will need to unplug the coil, remove the bolt, disconnect the spark plug wires and reinstall in reverse order.
+Replacing the ignition coil is very straightforward.
+You must unplug the coil, remove the bolt, disconnect the spark plug wires, and reinstall in reverse order.
 If you need a replacement coil, you can get them on Amazon for much less than the dealer.

 Mass Air Flow Sensor

-Mass air flow sensor is one of the most critical sensors in a Mercedes-Benz car.
-It is responsible for measuring the temperature and volume of air entering the engine.
-This is crucial because if the mass air flow (MAF) sensor is bad or failing not only will you have poor fuel economy and performance but you may also get misfire problems and other symptoms.
-Pay close attention to the codes and also look for the following codes related to the MAF sensor.
+The mass air flow sensor is one of the most critical sensors in a Mercedes-Benz car.
+It measures the temperature and volume of air entering the engine.
+This is crucial because if the mass airflow (MAF) sensor is bad or failing, you will have poor fuel economy and performance and may also get misfire problems and other symptoms.
+Pay close attention to the codes and look for the following codes related to the MAF sensor.

 Fault Codes related to MAF sensor